mattvonrocketstein/ymir/demos/polyglot/README.md

 6. via demo.pp, puppet installs a system package "nmap"
 7. via demo.pp, puppet appends content to `/etc/motd`

+### Prerequisites

+You need to have ansible already installed.
+If you don't, you can run this:

+    $ pip install ansible==2.1.0.0

 ### Quickstart: Vagrant

 You need to have vagrant/virtualbox already installed.
 Afterwards, run these commands: